 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

 Under Section 541 of FLSA regulations, an employee may qualify as exempt from overtime requirements if he or she satisfies a "primary duties test" (performs specific job responsibilities under the executive, administrative, professional, computer and outside sales regulations), is paid on a salary basis (that is, salary does not fluctuate based on the hours that the individual works) and is paid above a salary threshold set by regulation.
 Under the current regulations, employees must be paid more than $455 per week ($23,660 per year) to satisfy the salary threshold for exemption.
-On May 18, 2016, DOL issued final overtime regulations that increase the salary threshold to $913 per week, or $47,476 annually, increase the highly compensated employee level and impose automatic updates to the salary threshold every three years.
+This salary threshold was last updated in 2004, although DOL attempted to update it through a rule published on May 23, 2016.
+The 2016 rule would have increased the salary threshold to $913 per week--or $47,476 annually--increased the highly compensated employee salary level and imposed automatic updates to these salary thresholds every three years.

 In addition to FLSA, FMLA and the Federal Employees Flexible and Compressed Work Schedules Act of 1985 are federal statutes that generally shape workplace flexibility policies.
 Certain states, including Arizona, California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington, have enacted statewide paid leave insurance programs and/or mandated paid leave statutes.

-The enjoined rule was initially published in final form on May 18, 2016, and included the following key provisions:
+The invalidated rule was initially published in final form on May 18, 2016, and included the following key provisions:

 Updating the Salary Threshold.
 DOL's final rule increases the salary threshold to $913 per week or $47,476 per year.
 While this level is slightly lower than the threshold in the proposed rule, it still encompasses many employees that are currently classified as exempt.